mtar: Bayesian estimation of a multivariate Threshold...

 Description

-This function uses Gibbs sampling to generate a sample from the posterior distribution of the parameters of a multivariate TAR model when the noise process follows Gaussian, Student-t, Slash, Symmetric Hyperbolic, Contaminated normal, or Laplace distribution.
+This function implements a Gibbs sampling algorithm to draw samples from the posterior distribution of the parameters of a multivariate Threshold Autoregressive (TAR) model and its special cases as SETAR and VAR models.
+The procedure accommodates a wide range of noise process distributions, including Gaussian, Student-t, Slash, Symmetric Hyperbolic, Contaminated normal, Laplace, Skew-normal, and Skew-Student-t.

 Usage